pulumi/pulumi-aws-miniflux/README.md

-# xyz Pulumi Component Provider (Go)
+# miniflux Pulumi Component Provider (Go)

 This repo is a boilerplate showing how to create a Pulumi component provider written in Go.
-You can search-replace `xyz` with the name of your desired provider as a starting point for creating a component provider for your component resources.
+You can search-replace `miniflux` with the name of your desired provider as a starting point for creating a component provider for your component resources.

-An example `StaticPage` [component resource](https://www.pulumi.com/docs/intro/concepts/resources/#components) is available in `provider/pkg/provider/staticPage.go`.
+An example `Service` [component resource](https://www.pulumi.com/docs/intro/concepts/resources/#components) is available in `provider/pkg/provider/miniflux.go`.
 This component creates a static web page hosted in an AWS S3 Bucket.
-There is nothing special about `StaticPage` -- it is a typical component resource written in Go.
+There is nothing special about `Service` -- it is a typical component resource written in Go.

 The component provider makes component resources available to other languages.
 The implementation is in `provider/pkg/provider/provider.go`.
 Each component resource in the provider must have an implementation in the `Construct` function to create an instance of the requested component resource and return its `URN` and state (outputs).
-There is an initial implementation that demonstrates an implementation of `Construct` for the example `StaticPage` component.
+There is an initial implementation that demonstrates an implementation of `Construct` for the example `Service` component.

 A code generator is available which generates SDKs in TypeScript, Python, Go and .NET which are also checked in to the `sdk` folder.
 The SDKs are generated from a schema in `schema.json`.
 This file should be kept aligned with the component resources supported by the component provider implementation.

-An example of using the `StaticPage` component in TypeScript is in `examples/simple`.
+An example of using the `Service` component in TypeScript is in `examples/simple`.

-Note that the generated provider plugin (`pulumi-resource-xyz`) must be on your `PATH` to be used by Pulumi deployments.
+Note that the generated provider plugin (`pulumi-resource-miniflux`) must be on your `PATH` to be used by Pulumi deployments.
 If creating a provider for distribution to other users, you should ensure they install this plugin to their `PATH`.

 ## Prerequisites